raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 --- /task ---

 You might well find that you made your maze far too hard for a first maze.
-A challenge is good but if it gets frustrating, don't be afraid to alter your maze to make it a challenge but within reach.
+A challenge is good but if it gets frustrating, don't be afraid to alter your maze to make it easier to suceed.

 --- no-print ---
 ![Maze trials](images/mazeJourneys_mazeTrial4.gif)